pivotal/docs-tap/scst-scan/choreographer.md

 ### Supply Chain Security Tools for VMware Tanzu - Scan

-Deploy the following to configure the source and image scans. `image-secret` is an empty placeholder secret that will be populated with the credentials used to access the registry where TBS will push built images.
+Configure the source and image scans.
+`image-secret` is an empty placeholder secret that is populated with the credentials that are used to access the registry where Tanzu Build Service pushes built images.

-When installing the Grype Scanner, five scan templates were pre-installed for various use cases.
-This example will use two of them, `blob-source-scan-template` for performing a source scan within the context of a supply chain (where the source code is delivered as a tar file) and `private-image-scan-template` for performing an image scan against a private registry.
-Since they were pre-installed, they are not defined here, but will be referenced later in the supply chain templates.
+When installing the Grype Scanner, five scan templates are preinstalled for various use cases.
+This example uses two of them:

+- `blob-source-scan-template` for performing a source scan within the context of a supply chain where the source code is delivered as a TAR file.
+- `private-image-scan-template` for performing an image scan against a private registry.

+Because these scan templates are preinstalled, they are not defined, but are referenced later in the supply chain templates.

-What is defined here other than the placeholder secret is a Scan Policy indicating how to perform a policy compliance check against severity of vulnerabilities found.
-This particular Scan Policy will fail compliance if a `Critical`, `High` or `UnknownSeverity` vulnerability is found in either the Source or Image Scan.
-As it is, this Supply Chain is naive in that it will continue to the next supply chain step regardless of the compliance check.
+A Scan Policy is defined and indicates how to perform a policy compliance check against the severity of vulnerabilities found.
+This Scan Policy will fail compliance if a `Critical`, `High` or `UnknownSeverity` vulnerability is found in either the Source or Image Scan.
+This Supply Chain  continues to the next supply chain step regardless of the compliance check.

 ```bash
 kubectl apply -f - -o yaml << EOF